The Sand Shortage, and Why It Matters - Legal Reader

 The sand shortage has been looming for a few years and shows no sign of abating.
 Indeed, with a growing population, increased urbanization, and technology and energy use, demand for sand is higher than ever, even as disruptions caused by lack of it will affect more people, more deeply.

 Most of the sand goes to the construction industry.
 Each ton of cement is mixed with 6 to 7 tons of sand and gravel to make concrete.
 Road asphalt is 90% sand.
-Not just any sand will do; good construction sand is angular and sharp, not weathered and round like desert sand, and not salty like sand around and under the world’s oceans.
+Not just any sand will do; good construction sand is angular and sharp, not weathered and smooth like desert sand, and not salty like sand around and under the world’s oceans.
 Most of our large infrastructure, like roads, bridges, dams and major buildings, is made from concrete, and a whole lot of it is aging out of its useful lifespan.
 Heat, salt, and years of wear take a toll.
 Even if we had the political will to raise the money and replace all the infrastructure that is set to fall apart in the near future, the sand shortage would drive up the cost considerably, making such projects economically infeasible or physically impossible.

 Sand is also used to make glass, and silica sand is the starting material from which computer chips are made.
 High-quartz sand is heated with carbon, producing carbon monoxide and silicon.
 Further purified silicon is formed into flawless crystals, cut, and processed into the chips that are used in everything from computers, cars and smart phones to refrigerators and tanks.
 The chip shortage currently vexing manufacturers around the world may have started because Chinese factories went into COVID lockdown, supply chain bottlenecks, a Japanese factory fire, a drought in Taiwan and an unreliable electrical grid in Texas, but one of the next big problems they’re going to face is the sand shortage.